Allocco14/Allocco14/README.md

 - 👋 Hi, I’m @Allocco14
-- 👀 I’m interested in Web Development, and Data Science.
+- 👀 I’m interested in Web Development and Data Science.
 - 🌱 I’m currently learning Django and Angular
 - 💞️ I’m looking to collaborate on Industrial and Home Automation
 - 📫 How to reach me at my email: achavesl@unal.edu.co